 Transition PR Ltd’s business terms and conditions

 These are our business terms and conditions and they apply to any contractual agreement we may make our clients.
-They are in full compliance with the Public Relations Consultants Association model agreement.
+They are in full compliance with the Public Relations and Communications Association model agreement.

 Please contact us if there is anything you need to clarify.